AP VoteCast: Voters sour on state of nation

 FACING THE PANDEMIC

 The coronavirus pandemic has spread through the U.S. for roughly eight months, killing more than 230,000 Americans.
-Overall, 18% of voters said the virus in the U.S. is completely or mostly under control, and 29% said it’s somewhat under control.
-Fifty-three percent of voters think the coronavirus is not at all under control in this country.
+Overall, 19% of voters said the virus in the U.S. is completely or mostly under control, and 30% said it’s somewhat under control.
+Fifty percent of voters think the coronavirus is not at all under control in this country.

 ON THE ISSUES

 The coronavirus pandemic was top of mind for many voters.
-Forty-two percent said it is the most important issue facing the country today.
+Forty-one percent said it is the most important issue facing the country today.

-Nine percent named health care, 8% named racism and 4% named climate change.
+Nine percent named health care, 7% named racism and 4% named law enforcement.

 NATIONAL ECONOMY